SergiJuanola/Andrew/README.md

 # Andrew #

-Andrew is a lightweight Android Development Project for Sublime Text 2.
-It combines perfectly with [ADBView](https://github.com/quarnster/ADBView) to get a functional Android development environment.
+Andrew is a lightweight Android Development Project for Sublime Text 2 and Sublime Text 3.
+It makes use of [Monitor](http://developer.android.com/tools/help/monitor.html) to get a fully functional environment for Android development, without the hassle of a big IDE.

 ## Recent Changes ##

+###0.3.2###

+* Added support for Windows (locate SDK, create/import projects, use of Monitor)
+* Removed DDMS, Devices and SDK Manager, and changed them for Monitor (the mix of all of them from the latest versions of Android SDK)
+* Import updates a project, so it can be used with Andrew and Sublime Text
+* Added some shortcuts

 ###0.3.1###